 Program Structure

-The content of the sessions will include personal leadership, interpersonal skills and systems change frameworks – within the context of climate action and sustainability.
+The content of the sessions will include personal leadership, interpersonal skills, and systems change frameworks – all with a focus on climate action and sustainability.

 1